kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-3.md

   ... (may be filled in by the time you look) ...
 ```

-That display should show objects in two different mailbox workspaces;
+That display should show objects in two different mailbox spaces;
 the following command checks that.

 ```shell